chentuochao/Mem-alpha-audio/diagnostic/README.md

               └─ no  ▶ response    (it was shown, model still wrong)
 ```

-`rescue` is the counterfactual-rescue test the matching tracer lists below as
-"not yet implemented": inject the missing evidence into the *real* retrieved
-context and re-answer, controlling for distractors/context size.

 ```bash
 # memory server must be running (same one used to produce results.json)
 bash diagnostic/run_probe_errors.sh memory_result/<run_name>/0 http://127.0.0.1:5005/batch_process
 # writes <instance_dir>/error_probe.json
 ```

-Key flags: `--server_url` (QA endpoint), `--no_core` (drop the global core string
-from the construction context), `--qa_file` / `--dialog_root` / `--transcript_root`
-(as above).
-Caveats: QA stochasticity (multiple-choice has a guess floor — consider
-majority vote / a no-context baseline gate); the C-probe feeds a small focused
-context so it is mildly optimistic, which is exactly why `rescue` is used to confirm
-retrieval; multi-chunk evidence unions all provenance units.

-The two tools are complementary: run the matching cascade as cheap triage, then
+The two tools are complementary: run the matching cascade as cheap triage, then the
-the behavioral probe to causally confirm the suspect buckets.
+behavioral probe to causally confirm the suspect buckets.

+---

 ## Known limitations

-- **Lexical-only misses paraphrase/synonyms** → can over-count construction
+- **Lexical-only misses paraphrase / synonyms / morphology** (e.g. `question` vs
+  `questions`, since matching is exact-token n-gram with no stemming) → can
-  errors on summarized `core` content.
-Enable embedding + LLM judge to mitigate.
+  over-count construction/transcription misses.
+Enable embedding + LLM judge to
+  mitigate, or add a stemmer in `matching._tokens`.
+- **Turn-level aggregation**: a question with several gold turns can read as a
+  transcription failure even when the *answer-bearing* turn was preserved, if other
+  turns miss (coverage < `COVERAGE_TAU`).
+The `sentences`/`reason` detail makes this
+  visible per turn.
+- **Same-chunk scoping** assumes the gold evidence chunk has a corresponding pred
+  chunk with the content; if gold/pred chunk boundaries drift, a turn near a
+  boundary could read as a miss even though it landed in the adjacent pred chunk.
 - **Threshold sensitivity**: cases near `LEX_TAU`/`COVERAGE_TAU` can flip buckets.
-- **Episodic ranks are approximate**: computed from the lexical matcher's ordering,
+- **Episodic ranks are approximate**: from the lexical matcher's ordering, not the
-  not the exact embedding ranking the memory server used at retrieval time.
+  exact embedding ranking the memory server used at retrieval time.
-- **Attribution is correlational, not yet causal**: it locates where evidence
+- **Attribution is correlational, not causal**: it locates where evidence
   disappears but does not *prove* it.
-The rigorous confirmation is a counterfactual
+The rigorous confirmation is the
-  rescue (inject the correct value at the suspected stage, re-answer, see if it
-  flips) — not yet implemented here.
+  counterfactual rescue in `probe_errors.py`.
 ```